Student Health Insurance

 Non-EU students under 28

-Students may also subscribe to a top-up (complementary) health insurance policy to ensure optimal reimbursement of healthcare expenses.
-These policies may cover up to 100% of the difference between "Sécurité Sociale" coverage and the actual medical expenses.
+In addition, you may also subscribe to a top-up (complementary) health insurance policy in order to ensure optimal reimbursement of healthcare expenses.
+These policies may cover up to 100% of the difference between the social security coverage and the actual medical expenses.